 CCL Mellon Foundation Seminar 2014

-Associate Curator of Contemporary Project
+Associate Curator of Contemporary Projects

 The Metropolitan Museum of Art has named Akili Tommasino (CCL/Mellon Seminar 2014) Associate Curator of Modern and Contemporary Art!
 Most recently, Akili served as Associate Curator in the Modern and Contemporary Art Department at the Museum of Fine Arts, Boston.
 Prior to joining the MFA, Akili served as Curatorial Assistant in the ...
 Read More >